apache/flink/docs/apis/streaming_guide.md

    <tr>
       <td>Start a new resource group</td>
       <td>
-        <p>Start a new resource group containing the map and the subsequent operators.
+        <p>Start a new resource group containing the filter and the subsequent operators.
 {% highlight java %}
 someStream.filter(...).startNewResourceGroup();
 {% endhighlight %}